Welcome to our courses in Tuscan farmhouse cookery

 We have chosen periods when there is a great variety of local produce on which to base our cooking courses, avoiding, generally, the busy tourist season, when flights are more expensive and tourist destinations crowded.
 Please note, however, that we can organize tailor-made courses at other times of year for groups of 4-6 people.
 Find out by getting in touch!

-This, too, is the season for lamb and Franca will teach you a couple of traditional ways of preparing it.
-Alternatively she can show you two delicius vegetarian dishes that also meat-eaters will enjoy.
-You will make pasta or gnocchi with Tuscan sauces and buy the first strawberries of the season at the market so that Franca can show you how to make one of her famous decorated cakes.
+This, too, is the season for lamb and Isabella will learn you the traditional way of preparing it.
+Alternatively she can show you two delicious vegetarian dishes that also meat-eaters will enjoy.
+You will make pasta or gnocchi with Tuscan sauces and buy the first strawberries of the season at the market, so that Isabella can show you how to make an exquisite icecream.

 At last the torrid Italian summer is drawing to a close and we can begin to enjoy the golden light so typical of this season.
-Now is the time that our gardens are full of sun-ripened tomatoes, zucchine and aubergines, and Franca will teach you both Tuscan and Sicilian recipes using these tasty vegetables, stuffing them, frying them, sautéing them, you name it!
+Now is the time that our gardens are full of sun-ripened tomatoes, zucchine and aubergines, and Isabella will teach you recipes using these tasty vegetables, stuffing them, frying them, sautéing them, you name it!
 You will learn how to make pomarola, a tomato sauce that can then be bottled and used over the winter, as well as other spreads for crostini and bruschette, both with meat and without.

 The climate is mild, the wine harvest has just finished, the woods and vineyards are ablaze with colour and the olive-picking has started: you may, if you like, take part!
 You will be able to visit an olive press and taste a bruschetta of newly-made olive oil, thick, green and peppery.
-This is the chestnut season and Franca will teach you how to use chestnut flour to make castagnaccio, a traditional Tuscan sweet.
-It is the month of porcini mushrooms, too: we will go together to buy them at the local market and Franca will teach you to make her very special mushroom risotto.
+This is the chestnut season and Isabella will teach you how to use chestnut flour to make castagnaccio, a traditional Tuscan sweet.
+It is the month of porcini mushrooms, too and Isabella will teach you to make her very special risotto.

-Gardens are full of autumn vegetables and you may learn how to make ribollita, a mushroom and broccoli lasagna or tapelucco, a Piedmontese dish using beef and Savoy cabbage (we do sometimes venture outside our Tuscan repertoire).
-Franca will also show you how to make home-made pasta and how to match it with a tasty sauce using local herbs.
+Gardens are full of autumn vegetables and you may learn how to make minestra di pane e ribollita, the typical Tuscan soups, and Isabella will also show you how to make home-made pasta.

-This is Franca, the chef of our farm restaurant.
-She was born in Sicily and came to Tuscany as a small child.
-From her mother she learnt to prepare Sicilian dishes, but she is also expert in Tuscan cuisine.
-She adores cooking and likes to give personal, innovative touches to traditional dishes.
+This is Isabella, the chef of our farm restaurant.
+She was born in Milano and came to Tuscany when she married in 1984.
+She learnt to prepare many Italian dishes, but she is also expert in Tuscan cuisine.
+She loves cooking for her family and for our guests too.

 This is Jenny, the owner of Rendola Riding, where people come to ride as well as cook.
 She is a language teacher and is also very knowledgeable about Tuscan traditions and culture.
 She is author of two books “Pietro’s Book”, a biography of a peasant farmer, and “Pietro’s Book of Recipes”.